PedroBaleroni/PedroBaleroni/README.md

 ## About Me
 - 💻 Experienced in: C/C++, Python, SQL, PHP (Laravel), Angular, MODIFIED ASSEMBLY
-- 🔭 Currently working as a Back-end Developer
+- 🔭 Currently looking for employment as Project Analyst or Back-end Developer

 ## Learning
 - 🌱 Currently expanding knowledge in: